Shivakc7/Shivakc7/README.md

 # Hey there!
 I'm Shiva.

 I'm a frontend developer interested in the MERN.
-I build elegant, simple, and intuitive web interfaces that effectively communicate products to their intended  users using modern web technologies such as Javascript, React, NextJs, TailwindCSS, Styled-Components and more...
+I build elegant, simple, and intuitive web interfaces that effectively communicate products to their intended  users using modern web technologies such as Javascript, React, NextJs, TailwindCSS, Styled-Components and many more..

-On the side, I explore the space of technical content creation, developer marketing and developer education for tech startups as a technical writer/devrel 🥑.

 - 👯 I’m looking to collaborate/build on projects.